 “The facts, however, turned out to be quite different.
 Yes, some neighbors had ignored Ms. Genovese’s pleas for help.
 But later investigations found that only a couple of them had a clear sense of what was happening, or had even caught glimpses of the attacks as they occurred.
-Many among the 38 thought they were hearing a fight between drunken people or perhaps lovers.
+Many of the 38 thought they heard a fight between drunken people or lovers.
 But reality has, to some degree, been beside the point.
 A paradigm of danger and indifference in an anonymous city had taken hold.”

 The convicted murderer, Winston Moseley, published his thoughts in The New York Times in 1977.
-It’s a strange read as Mosely, in passing, suggests that his actions came to help push society in the right direction:
+It’s a strange read as Mosely, in passing, suggests that his actions came to push society in a positive direction:

 “The crime was tragic, but it did serve society, urging it as it did to come to the aid of its members in distress or danger.”